dataheld/helden18.github.io/README.md

 Click here to [accept](#) or [reject](http://www.google.com) the below terms and conditions.

 All rights for material available on this site are reserved.
 Note that some of the data may also involve intellectual property of third parties.
 The material available here is meant for personal use only.
 You may not make any of the material from this website available to others.

-Please inform me if you notice that your personal rights or intellectual property rights or those of third parties are violated on this website.
-The respective content will be removed or changed as soon as possible.